Developer Preview — This project is in active development. APIs may change. Provide feedback

 b2c realm list

-List realms eligible for sandbox management, optionally including a simple usage summary.
+List realms eligible for sandbox management.

 Usage